UBB-bibliometrics/search-strategies-priorityareas/GSU_WoS.md

-  OR "poverty" OR "low income" OR "economic burden" OR "debt" OR "microfinance" OR "homeless*" OR "disadvantaged" OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "indigenous" OR "autochthonous" OR "sami" OR "sapmi" OR "minority group$" OR "ethnicity" OR "ethnic minorit*" OR "racism" OR "racial" OR "apartheid"
+  OR "poverty" OR "low income" OR "economic burden" OR "debt" OR "microfinance" OR "homeless*" OR "disadvantaged" OR "vulnerable people" OR "vulnerable person$" OR "vulnerable group$" OR "indigenous" OR "autochthonous" OR "sami" OR "sapmi" OR "minority group$" OR "ethnicity" OR "ethnic"
+  OR "racism" OR "racial" OR "apartheid"
   OR "colonial" OR "colonialism"
   OR "gender perspective$" OR "gendered" OR "sexism" OR "misogyny" OR "intersectional"
+  OR "ageism"
-  OR "ageism" OR "homophob*" OR "gay" OR "lesbian" OR "bisexual" OR "transgender" OR "queer" OR "LGBT" OR "LGBTQ" )
+  OR "homophob*" OR "gay" OR "lesbian" OR "bisexual" OR "transgender" OR "queer" OR "LGBT" OR "LGBTQ" )
   AND
   (